RickStrahl/LiveReloadServer/README.md

 More features like dynamic compilation of loose C# code files at runtime might be possible in this generic server, but currently that has not been explored.
 Personally I think this goes against the simplicity of this solution.
 If you really have a need for complex code that requires breaking out of Razor Page script code, it's time to build a full ASP.NET Core RazorPages application instead of using this server.

-But that won't stop some from asking or trying to hook it up anyway I bet :smile:

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.